 ✧︎︎︎ Fountain Pen Lovers’ Delight: 3 graduated-step width-adjustable stand

-Since we’re on the subject of bottled fountain pen ink, let’s focus on a related sure-fire organizational method.
-Found in the kitchen (!!!) section of Amazon’s virtual shelves, the “steps” seem tailor-made for fondling bottles of fountain pen ink.
+As regards bottled fountain pen ink, I’m delighted to share a sure-fire organizational method.
+Found in the kitchen (!!!) section of Amazon’s virtual shelves, the “steps” appear tailor-made for fondling bottles of fountain pen ink.
 It’s too tall to fit within a divided ClosetMaid shelf, but an excellent fit when the dividing horizontal shelf is eliminated.

 The best options, at Amazon: